 How to Buy a HUD Home

-U.S. Department of Housing and Urban Development (HUD) residential foreclosures are available for sale throughout the U.S. The sales process for purchasing a HUD home is more complicated than that associated with buying a home from an individual, so do a little research before you jump on that HUD website or ask your agent to show you HUD homes.
+U.S. Department of Housing and Urban Development (HUD) residential foreclosures are available for sale throughout the U.S. The sales process for purchasing a HUD home is more complicated than buying a home from an individual, so do a little research before you jump on that HUD website or ask your agent to show you HUD homes.

 How Much HUD Homes Cost

 HUD homes are appraised and then priced at fair market value based partly on their location.
 The price of a home in need of repairs is adjusted downward to reflect the investment a new owner would have to make to improve it and make it livable.
 Ask your agent to provide comparable sales for other HUD homes in your area if there are any, but there's no guarantee that you'll get a break on the price.

 HUD homes are always sold as is, so the new owner is responsible for all repairs and improvements.
 The best investment you can make is to order a home inspection before you buy a HUD home, so you know what you're getting into and can avoid any surprises.